CaiqueCoelho/cypress-upload-file/Readme.md

 ## Found an issue?

 Register the issue [here](https://github.com/CaiqueCoelho/cypress-upload-file/issues) and wait for us to solve it as soon as possible.
-In addition, any contribution is welcome, so feel free to make a pull request if you want to solve any problem!
+In addition, any contribution is welcome, so feel free to make a pull request if you want to solve any problem :happy:

 ## License